Marbled murrelet

 The marbled murrelet (Brachyramphus marmoratus) is a small seabird from the North Pacific.
 It is a member of the family Alcidae, which includes auklets, guillemots, murres and puffins.
 It nests in old-growth forests or on the ground at higher latitudes where trees cannot grow.
-The marbled murrelet has declined in number since humans began logging its nest trees in the latter half of the 19th century.
-The decline of the marbled murrelet and its association with old-growth forests, at least in the southern part of its range, have made it a flagship species in the forest preservation movement.
+Its population has declined since humans began logging its nest trees in the latter half of the 19th century.
+The decline of the marbled murrelet and its association with old-growth forests—at least in the southern part of its range—have made it a flagship species in the forest protection movement.

 Taxonomy

 The marbled murrelet was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the grebes and loons in the genus Colymbus and coined the binomial name Colymbus marmoratus.
 Gmelin based his description on the "marbled murrelet" that had been described and illustrated in 1785 by both the English ornithologist John Latham and by the Welsh naturalist Thomas Pennant.
 Both authors mention the two specimens in the Leverian Museum that had been collected in Prince William Sound during James Cook's third voyage to the Pacific Ocean.
 Cook described the birds in his account of the voyage.